LacobusVentura/FelixTheCat/README.md

-# FelixTheCat
-A Demo Player
+# FelixTheCat - A Demo Player

-What is a Demo?

 A demo is a program that displays a sound, music, and light show, usually in 3D.
 Demos are very fun to watch, because they seemingly do things that aren't possible on the machine they were programmed on.